mbarretta/pogano/README.md

-TWIC PGN Builder (TPB)
+TWIC PGN Fetcher (TPF)
 ================

-This tool builds or appends "The Week in Chess" pgn files to a local pgn file
+This tool builds or appends "The Week in Chess" pgn files to a local pgn file and optionally into a [SCID](https://en.wikipedia.org/wiki/Shane%27s_Chess_Information_Database) database

 ##Building##
 Gradle is the build tool of choice, leveraging the Application plugin to build a nice distribution directory.
 Invoke thusly: